MichaIng/DietPi-Docs/docs/software/hardware_projects.md

     To see all the DietPi configurations options, review [DietPi Tools](../../dietpi_tools) section.

-## Google AIY - Voice kit "Ok, Google"!
+## Google AIY - Voice kit "Ok, Google!"

 "Ok Google.
 Who is your daddy?"